thousandbrainsproject/tbp.monty/docs/future-work/learning-module-improvements/implement-test-gnns-to-model-object-behaviors-states.md

 title: Implement & Test GNNs to Model Object Behaviors & States
 ---

 We would like to test using local functions between nodes of an LM's graph to model object behaviors.
-In particular, we would like to model how an object evolves over time and due to external influences, by learning how nodes within the object influence one-another based on these factors.
+In particular, we would like to model how an object evolves over time due to external and internal influences, by learning how nodes within the object impact one-another based on these factors.
 This relates to graph-neural networks, and [graph networks more generally](https://arxiv.org/pdf/1806.01261), however learning should rely on sensory and motor information local to the LM.
 Ideally learned relations will generalize across different edges, e.g. the understanding that two nodes are connected by a rigid edge vs. a spring.

 As noted, all learning should happen locally within the graph, so although gradient descent can be used, we should not back-propagate error signals through other LMs.
 Please see our related policy on [using Numpy rather than Pytorch for contributions](../../contributing/style-guide#numpy-preferred-over-pytorch).